Betty Wold Johnson Foundation

 Since this foundation operates exclusively through invitation and preselection, traditional application success factors do not apply.
 However, examination of recent grants reveals patterns that may indicate the foundation's evolving priorities:

-Transformational Scale: Recent grants range from $100,000 to $3 million, suggesting the foundation is interested in making meaningful impact rather than numerous small gifts.
-The $3 million Grounds For Sculpture gift was described as "one of the largest single donations" in that organization's history.
+Transformational Scale: Recent grants range from $100,000 to over $20 million, suggesting the foundation is interested in making meaningful impact rather than numerous small gifts.
+The $3 million Grounds For Sculpture gift was described as "one of the largest single donations" in that organisation's history.

 Next Generation Interests: The foundation's pivot away from Betty's lifetime focus on lupus research and New Jersey regional giving indicates the next generation (Woody and Christopher Johnson, guided by Ira Akselrad) are shaping a distinct philanthropic identity.
 Women's athletics, climate education, and arts infrastructure represent new directions.

-Institutional Credibility: Recent grantees include Harvard Business School, Grounds For Sculpture, and the ECAC—all nationally recognized institutions with established track records.
+Institutional Credibility: Recent grantees include Harvard Business School, Grounds For Sculpture, and the ECAC—all nationally recognised institutions with established track records.

 Family Connections: The Grounds For Sculpture grant explicitly referenced Betty Wold Johnson being "the cousin of Seward Johnson, the visionary founder of Grounds For Sculpture," suggesting family legacy and personal connections remain relevant in decision-making.

-No Geographic Constraints: Despite being based in Florida (previously New Jersey ties), recent grants span Massachusetts, Costa Rica, and regional multi-state initiatives, indicating national and potentially international scope.
+No Geographic Constraints: Despite being based in Florida (previously New Jersey ties), recent grants span Massachusetts and regional multi-state initiatives, indicating national and potentially international scope.

 Key Takeaways for Grant Writers

-• Think transformational, not incremental.
-Recent grants suggest preference for major institutional gifts ($1M-$3M) rather than broad grantmaking portfolios.
+Think transformational, not incremental.
+Recent grants suggest preference for major institutional gifts (multi-million dollar range) rather than broad grantmaking portfolios.
 The foundation appears willing to make significant commitments to aligned projects.

-• Limited transparency requires patience and networking.
-With no website, no public guidelines, and minimal outreach to grantseekers, organizations interested in this funder must rely on philanthropic networks, family office connections, or trustee relationships to potentially be considered.
+Limited transparency requires patience and networking.
+With no website, no public guidelines, and minimal outreach to grantseekers, organisations interested in this funder must rely on philanthropic networks, family office connections, or trustee relationships to potentially be considered.

 References